banhbio/hedera/README.md

 ### Stage Two: Quality Control of NCLDV Bins[^1]

 - **Evaluation of NCLDV Features:** The obtained bins are evaluated for their likelihood of being an NCLDV bin.
-Each contig in the bin is scored (NCLDV score: 0-4) based on Viralrecall, VirSorter2, Contig Annotation Tool (CAT), and hmmsearch of 149 NCLDV-characteristic gene hmm.
+Each contig in the bin is scored (NCLDV score: 0-4) based on ViralRecall, VirSorter2, Contig Annotation Tool (CAT), and hmmsearch of 149 NCLDV-characteristic gene hmm.
 - **Removal of Non-NCLDV Bins:** Bins lacking five NCLDV hallmark genes (MCP_NCLDVs, DNApolB, TFIIS, VLTF3, pATPase_all) and where over 90% of the contigs have an NCLDV score of 0 are removed from the dataset.
 - **Removal of Non-NCLDV Contigs (Decontamination) :** Contigs within bins that have an NCLDV score of 0 are removed.
 - **Splitting of Chimeric Bins:** Bins that have become chimeras of multiple NCLDVs are separated.
 The process for this is as follows: